emandiev/woo-image-seo/readme.txt

 You can also enable/disable the generation of each attribute and choose whether to allow for user-specified attributes by going to WooCommerce -> Woo Image SEO.
 You can also customize the way this plugin creates attributes.
-For exmple you may want to include each product's category in the alt tags, or even it's tag.
+For example, you may want to include each product's category in the alt tags, or even its tag.

 Your actual files or database won't be modified.
 Once you disable the plugin, the automatically generated attributes will be gone.